CurvSurf/FindSurface-Samples/README.md

 **Curv*Surf* FindSurface™ SDK** is a dimensional (3D) point cloud processing library.

-The SDK allows the development of solutions for automated 3D geometry recognition, measurement and tracking applications.
-The library supports geometric feature detection such as Plane, Sphere, Cylinder, Cone, and Torus with geometric parameters (position, orientation, size, radius, volume, and etc.).
+The SDK allows the development of solutions for automated 3D geometry recognizing, measuring, and tracking applications.
+The library allows an user to detect geometry features such as Plane, Sphere, Cylinder, Cone, and Torus as well as their geometric parameters (position, orientation, size, radius, volume, and etc.).

-The samples are designed to show examples of how to develop an application using the SDK.
+The samples listed above are designed to demonstrate how to develop an application by using our FindSurface SDK.

 GETTING STARTED